stuyam/stuyam.com/_posts/2025-11-18-introducing-hotwire-native-version-gate.md

 - iOS: `Hotwire Native App iOS/1.2.0;`
 - Android: `Hotwire Native App Android/1.1.0;`

 The gem includes regex patterns to parse these User Agents and extract the platform and version.
-It also includes fallback patterns and lets you app fallback patterns for older apps that might use the default Hotwire Native User Agent without version numbers (like `Hotwire Native iOS;`) or any custom user agent setup.
+It also includes fallback patterns and lets you add fallback patterns for older apps that might use the default Hotwire Native User Agent without version numbers (like `Hotwire Native iOS;`) or any custom user agent setup.

 ## Setup